 Step 1: Understand the default (do nothing if it fits)

 On a fresh install the dashboard binds127.0.0.1, not 0.0.0.0.
-The host resolver returns loopback unless you explicitly set HOST or HOSTNAME; an explicit value wins (trimmed), anything else falls back to loopback.
+The host resolver returns loopback unless you explicitly set HOST; an explicit value wins (trimmed), anything else falls back to loopback.
 So the dashboard and every /api/* route are reachable only from the local machine until you opt out of that.
+(HOSTNAME is deliberately not a bind signal — Docker/systemd/CI auto-inject it, so honoring it would silently widen the bind inside a container.
+Use an explicit HOST=.)

-If you only need the dashboard from the same machine, and you do not set HOST/HOSTNAME, you are done.
+If you only need the dashboard from the same machine, and you do not set HOST, you are done.
 No token, no proxy, nothing else to configure.

 Step 2: Reach it from another machine without widening the bind (recommended)

 The safest way to reach Clawboo remotely is to keep the bind loopback and put a real transport-security layer in front.
 Two options: SSH tunnel.
 Forward a local port on your client to the loopback port on the server.
 Nothing about Clawboo’s bind changes:127.0.0.1:<port>.
-Pin the port so the upstream is stable (Port resolution):
+Pin the port so the upstream is stable (Port resolution), and widen the same-origin guard to the public hostname you will reach it at:

 /api/gateway/ws: